 Create MarketItem function also checks whether the price is greater than zero and NFT is approved by the owner of the market.
 In the end, it emits a creation event to the front-end where we could catch this event for different purposes.

-The responsible function for buying is createMarketSale which apart from selling logic checks whether buying price is the equal selling price and emits a selling event to the front-end.
+The responsible function for buying is createMarketSale which apart from selling logic checks whether buying price is equal selling price and emits a selling event to the front-end.

 Web3 app setup